pydata/xarray/doc/user-guide/dask.rst

 Chunking and performance
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The way a dataset is chunked can be critical to performance when working with large datasets.
-You'll want have chunk sizes large enough to reduce the number of chunks that Dask has to think about (to reduce overhead from the task graph) but also small enough so that many of them can fit in memory at once.
+You'll want chunk sizes large enough to reduce the number of chunks that Dask has to think about (to reduce overhead from the task graph) but also small enough so that many of them can fit in memory at once.

 .. tip::